-In this Graduation Project I have tried to give an explanations of the GSM, Radio Interface and most weighted about GSM Architecture.
+In this Graduation Project I have tried to give an explanations of the GSM, Mobile Phones, Radio Interface and most weighted about GSM Architecture.
+As with any explanations, there are many details missing.
+I believe, however, that gave the brief explanations in each chapters.